japablaza/Linux/Fundamentals of Red Hat Enterprise Linux.md

 `useradd` = add user in the current system
 `user` --<Tab><Tab>
-`firewall-cmd --list-all` = List the network interfaces in the default firewall zone
+`firewall-cmd --list-all` = List the network interfaces in the default firewall zone `hostname -I` = Display all network address of the host

 # Links
 ## Metacharacter